Study periods and internships in Erasmus+

 Studying in Europe and all over the world with Erasmus+

-Since 1985 the Erasmus programme has offered students the possibility to study part of their degree programme in another European country.
+The Erasmus+ programme has offers students to study part of their degree programme in another European country or in a Erasmus+ partner country.
 These study periods abroad are credited towards the students’ degree programmes at their own higher education institutions.

 Within the framework of Erasmus+ students can become mobile several times.
 It is possible to spend up to twelve months per study cycle (bachelor, master, PhD) abroad.

-Higher education institutions, not students themselves, can submit mobility projects at the National Agency Erasmus+ Education during application periods that are fixed every year.
+Higher education institutions, not students themselves, can submit mobility projects at the OeAD as National Agency Erasmus+ during application periods that are fixed every year.
 Both the home and host institution needs an Erasmus Higher Education Charter (ECHE) and must have concluded a bilateral agreement.
+Further information (only in German)

 Working in Europe with an Erasmus+ internship

-Students and graduates can do an internship in the Erasmus+ programme countries.
+Students and graduates can do an internship in the Erasmus+ programme countries or Erasmus+ partner countries.
 They can do this internship in companies, training and research institutions or other organisations that contribute to fostering the agreed learning goals for the relevant study programme.

 Erasmus Mundus Master’s courses worldwide

-Within the framework of Erasmus Mundus Joint Master’s Degrees high quality master’s courses are funded, which subsequently offer full scholarships for selected students.
+Within the framework of Erasmus Mundus Joint Masters high quality master’s courses are funded, which subsequently offer full scholarships for selected students.
+Further information (only in German)